Comuna 13 Tour Details

 Background of Comuna 13

-The Comuna 13 is known as “The cradle of Pablo Escobar”, where in the past it was an epicenter of violence, precarious houses built in the middle of the hills, narrow and steep streets, which generated multiple alleys and viewpoints, ideal for criminals and the drug trade.
+Comuna 13 consists of precarious houses built in the middle of the hills, narrow and steep streets, which generated multiple alleys and viewpoints, ideal for criminals and the drug trade in the past.
 Two of the city’s bloodiest and best-remembered military operations took place there, Operation Mariscal and Operation Orion.
 The direct relationship between Comuna 13 and violence has gradually been left behind, thanks to the efforts of the community, especially the young artists, and undoubtedly the government.

-Comuna 13 wasn’t on anyone’s radar as a good place to live, let alone visit as a tourist.
+In the past, Comuna 13 wasn’t on anyone’s radar as a good place to live, let alone visit as a tourist.
 The situation definitely improved after rooting out gang members and paramilitary groups, but things didn’t truly start turning around until 2006.
 This was when the mayor of Medellín, Sergio Fajardo Valderrama, started investing in infrastructure that would improve the lives of underserved residents.
 By 2008, there was a new metro station; by 2011, several outdoor escalators had been installed.
 Between these and the Metrocable system, Comuna 13 was no longer isolated from the rest of the city.
 Residents had greater access to business opportunities, education, and many other resources.
 This has helped transform the area into what it is today – a socially active, hopeful place that tourists love to visit.

 Is this area suitable for